-In a statement published on 5 May 2025 on its website, “When culture becomes a sanction… the limits of legal protection” [0], Shtandart raises a question that has now become central: can culture be invoked as a principle of neutrality in the face of war and sanctions?
+In a statement published on 5 May 2025 on its website, “When culture becomes a sanction… the limits of legal protection”, the Shtandart invokes culture as a principle of neutrality in the face of war and sanctions.
+This is not an isolated case but an intervention that may be analysed as an illustration of Russian influence mechanisms.

-But the Shtandart text is not limited to its own defence: it offers an interpretation of the interplay between culture, politics, and sanctions that calls for discussion.
+The Shtandart article is not limited to its own defence: it proposes a redefinition of the relationship between culture, politics, and sanctions that calls for discussion.

 I. The implicit thesis of the Shtandart text

-The actual substance of the Shtandart (MMSI 518999255) text only becomes apparent after careful reading, even though its title already announces its general meaning.
+The substance of the Shtandart text (MMSI 518999255) only becomes apparent after careful reading, even though its title already signals its general meaning.

-The replica of Peter the Great’s frigate is portrayed as a historical and educational object which, due to its nature, should be preserved and kept outside political confrontations and sanctions regimes.
-It is also recalled that “the protection of cultural heritage, particularly in times of conflict, is a widely recognised principle.”
+The replica of Peter the Great’s frigate is presented as a historical and educational object which, by virtue of its nature, should be preserved and kept apart from political conflicts as well as from the sanctions regime.
+It is also recalled that “the protection of cultural heritage, especially in times of conflict, is a widely recognised principle.”

-Shtandart advances another argument for exclusion from the scope of EU restrictive measures.
-“It is not a military vessel, does not perform state functions, and carries no political mandate.”
+The Shtandart argues another reason for exclusion from EU restrictive measures: “It is not a military vessel, it does not perform any state function, and it carries no political mandate.”

 The restrictions targeting the vessel would therefore not be the normal result of the application of EU regulations, but the product of a distorted interpretation under the effect of activist and reputational pressure.